dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

-Docker is a piece of technology that allows you, the developer, to wrap your application and all its dependencies that it needs in order to run into an isolated package with ease.
-Depending on your application and its dependencies the packaged can be either very small, around few megabytes, or very large, from couple of gigabytes to infinity in theory.
+Docker is a piece of technology that allows you, the developer, to wrap your application and all its dependencies that it needs in order to run into an image, which you can run as a container in any host.

+The only requirement to get your application running in 99% of the time is that there also has to have Docker installed on that host.

+Depending on your application and its dependencies the Docker image can be either very small, something around few megabytes, or very large, from couple of gigabytes to infinity in theory.

-It also gives you tools so you can share your application with other with ease.
+Docker also gives you tools so you can share your application with others with ease.

 The correct term for isolated package is container.